ILDaviz/bavard/docs/relationships/index.md

 Working with pivot tables often involves accessing extra data stored on the intermediate table.
 Bavard allows you to retrieve this data in a strongly-typed way using a custom `Pivot` class.

 **1. Define the Pivot Class**
 Create a class that extends `Pivot` and defines your intermediate table columns using static `Column` definitions.
-Annotate it with `@BavardPivot`.
+Annotate it with `@bavardPivot`.

 ```dart
 // user_role.dart